-Are self-operated audiometry systems OK for use at worK?
+Are self-operated audiometry systems OK for audiometryat work?

-These involve physical products being shipped to the employer and then employees conduct their own tests.
+These involve physical products being shipped to the employer and then employees conduct their own tests, usually using a tablet / iPad style thing.
 To highlight example systems, WorkScreen and ShoeBox are kits sent to the employer containing a tablet and some headphones, with the attendee then simply following the instructions on the machine.

 I am a little bit suspicious of anything which says a hearing test is 'HSE compliant', when 'HSE compliant' is not the only standard for hearing tests in the workplace.
 The standard which hearing tests should be following is the British Standard for Pure Tone Audiometry - BS EN ISO 8253-1:2010.

-The lack of a verification checking system, on site, every day, by someone who knows what they are doing means a hearing testing kit is generating testing results which are not compliant.
+The lack of a verification checking system, on site, every day, by someone who knows what they are doing means a hearing testing kit is generating testing results which are not compliant as there is no proof of validity on that day.

-The basic requirement for a hearing test requires otoscopic examination of the ears before the headphones go on - the bit where you look down the ears with a bright light thing.
+The basic requirement for a hearing test requires otoscopic examination of the ears before the headphones go on - the bit where you look down the ears with a light thing.
 This is needed by BS EN ISO 8253-1:2010 where section 8.2 says that any occlusion of the ear drum must be noted on the audiogram - if nobody physically looks down the ear then this part simply cannot be done.
+Without it then the rest of the audiometry is pretty much junk as the state of the ear canal and ear drum is unknown.

 Without an otoscopic examination the self-operated audiometry test is not compliant.